A Fibonacci analogue of the two's complement numeration system: Introduction

-First author is partially funded by France ANR CODYS (ANR-18-CE40-0007) and ANR IZES (ANR-22-CE40-0011).
-Second author acknowledges support from Barrande Fellowship Programme and from Grant Agency of Czech Technical University in Prague, through the project SGS20/183/OHK4/3T/14.
+The first author is partially funded by France's ANR CODYS (ANR-18-CE40-0007) and ANR IZES (ANR-22-CE40-0011).
+The second author acknowledges support from Barrande Fellowship Programme and from Grant Agency of Czech Technical University in Prague, through the project SGS20/183/OHK4/3T/14.
 We are thankful to Christiane Frougny and Jacques Sakarovitch for helpful discussions on numeration systems.
-We thank Julien Cassaigne to make us realize that Equations \eqref{eq:twos-complement-value} and \eqref{eq:val-Fcal} are really analoguous before simplification (it is not the case after simplification).
-We thank Jeffrey Shallit for making us know about \cite{MR3518158} as well as earlier references \cite{MR3069389,MR58626} about Zeckendorf's theorem.
+We thank Julien Cassaigne to make us realize that Equations \eqref{eq:twos-complement-value} and \eqref{eq:val-Fcal} are really analogous before simplification (this is not the case after simplification).
+We thank Jeffrey Shallit for making us aware of \cite{MR3518158}, as well as earlier references \cite{MR3069389,MR58626} about Zeckendorf's theorem.
 We would like to thank the referees for their in-depth reading of the article and their many valuable comments.